 Science phenomenon: A science phenomenon is something that happens in real-life that can be explained with science.
-It is something interesting that can get students to ask questions that they can investigate.
-For example, you could show students a picture of plants growing towards the sun.
-This could cause students to ask, "why do plants grow towards the sun?"
+Think why plants grow toward the sun.
 These are used as the start of science lessons.

 Standards: Teachers need to follow standards to ensure students are learning appropriate content.
 Learn more on the next page!